FlorianSDV/Sparkframe/Readme.md

 - session handling

 # Getting started
-To get started quickly i recommend creating a template from the Sparkframe-firestarter repository: https://github.com/FlorianSDV/sparkframe-firestarter
+To get started quickly I recommend creating a template from the Sparkframe-firestarter repository: https://github.com/FlorianSDV/sparkframe-firestarter

-This template will contain everything you need to get started with using Sparkframe.
+This template will contain everything you need to get started using Sparkframe.